 Bolt Actions Speak Louder Than Words

-He would not say how many enemy fighters the snipers killed or provide any other details of the incident, stating, “First of all, we don’t have the specific numbers from the folks on the ground.
+Maddison did not disclose the exact number of sniper kills nor did he give further detail, only stating, “First of all, we don’t have the specific numbers from the folks on the ground.
 It’s a very difficult thing to ascertain.
 The snipers were moving forward with the American battalion.
 Once the Taliban had been neutralized, if you will, they carried on forward to the objective and we’re not in the business of actually counting how many folks they may or may not have indeed killed.
-So I can’t tell you a specific number of how many were.”
+So, I can’t tell you a specific number of how many were.”

-The need for snipers became apparent to the Canadian Defence Department during the summer of 1990 when snipers from the then-Royal Canadian School of Infantry (RCSI), CFB Gagetown, NB were attached to 5e Groupe-Brigade Mecanise du Canada from BFC Valcartier, Quebec during Operation Salon for the Mohawk Indian uprising in Oka, Quebec.
+It was during the summer of 1990 when the Canadian Defense Department realized its need for snipers.
+The then-Royal Canadian School of Infantry (RCSI), CFB Gagetown, NB were assigned to the 5e Groupe-Brigade Mecanise du Canada from BFC Valcartier, Quebec in Operation Salon during the Mohawk Indian uprising in Oka, Quebec.

 Serious Body Counts

-Canuck snipers supposedly had the highest number of confirmed kills in the Shah-i-Kot Valley fight.
-A source in Kandahar working with the Canadian sniper teams estimates “well over 20 confirmed kills at long ranges.”
-There is an unconfirmed, but widely circulated, report of a 2,400-meter kill (chest-shot) against the driver of an enemy resupply truck.
-If validated, it will be a new record for the longest shot made by a military sniper in combat (currently 2,500 yards or about 2,250 meters, held by GySgt Carlos Hathcock, USMC, near Duc Pho, South Vietnam, January 1967, with a Browning .50 HMG mounting an 8-power Unertl telescopic sight).
+There were rumors of a 2,400-meter chest-shot kill of an enemy supply truck driver.
+If it is true, then it will be a new world record for a kill at the longest range by a sniper in combat.
+The current record is about 2,250 meters (2,500 yards), held by GySgt Carlos Hathcock, USMC, near Duc Pho, South Vietnam, in January 1967, with a Browning .50 HMG mounting an 8-power Unertl telescopic sight.

-The LRSW, however, is the primary weapon for the sniper team.
-When employing the LRSW, the usual two-man team of sniper and spotter will normally be increased to three and will then be designated as a sniper team.
-The team will consist of the No. 1, (primary sniper) employing the LRSW, the No. 2, (team commander) employing the C3A1, and the No. 3, (team security) employing the Canadian-made Diemaco C7 5.56mm M16A2 type rifle.
-With the weapon systems complementing each other, this allows for a maximum of flexibility of tasks within the team.
+the primary weapon for the sniper team is the LRSW and when using it, the team of two snipers is usually increased to three to make up the sniper team, which consists of the No. 1 (primary sniper) using the LRSW, the No. 2, (team commander) utilizes the C3A1, and the No. 3 (team security) uses the Canadian-made Diemaco C7 5.56mm M16A2 type rifle.
+Because these systems complement each other, it brings maximum flexibility to the team.

 Into The Fray

-The American infantrymen, flown in by CH-47 Chinook helicopter and forced to hump over bare ground from their two mountain LZs, were taking heavy fire from the enemy.
-They were easy targets for well-prepared heavy machine-gun and automatic-weapons positions on the 10,000-foot ridge known as the Whale’s Back on the West side of the valley, and the commanding 10,000- to 12,000-feet heights of the Shah-i-Kot mountain ridge on the East side, and even the village, Sherkankel, in the valley.
-The American grunts came under immediate and intense enemy fire from these prepared defensive positions sited above and all around them.
-American infantrymen in the fight said the enemy fire consisted of everything from small arms to mortars and heavy machine guns, firing with interlocking arcs from both the top of the Shah-i-Kot mountain range, and across the valley from the Whale.
-Many were pinned down by the heavy fire and needed help taking out the enemy machine guns and mortars that were inflicting casualties.
-The Canadian snipers were on the job.
+The American troops were transported by a CH-47 Chinook helicopter and after coming under enemy fire, they had to crawl over bare ground with their two mountain LZs.
+They were easy targets for heavy machine-gun and automatic-weapons positions on the 10,000-foot Whale’s Back ridge on the West of the valley.
+With 10,000- to 12,000-feet of the Shah-e-Kot mountain ridge on the East and the Sherkankel village in the valley, the Americans were surrounded by the enemy’s positions and faced direct enemy fire.
+The American troops stated the enemy had everything from small arms to mortars and heavy machine guns that fired with interlocking arcs from on top the Shah-i-Kot mountains and across from the Whale’s Back.
+A lot of the men were trapped by heavy fire and they needed to take out the machine guns and mortars that were causing injuries.
+The best was there to help.
+The Canadian snipers.

-A recent Canadian newspaper article by Canadian Press photojournalist Stephen Thorne interviewed some of the snipers.
-MCPL Alex recalled, “The six of us suppressed fire and neutralized the enemy.
-They were either dead or they ran away.”
-Kitted-out in British desert DPM uniforms (the Canucks haven’t issued desert brown uniforms yet) they were so well camouflaged they were nearly shot up by Apache attack helicopters.
-They heard the Apache firing and looked behind them to see great spouts of dirt in two rows.
-The rounds stopped only a meter from their position.
+Canadian Press photojournalist, Stephen Thorne interviewed the snipers for a Canadian newspaper.
+“The six of us suppressed fire and neutralized the enemy.
+They were either dead or they ran away,” but so much so that they were nearly killed in an Apache helicopter attack.
+The moment they heard the Apache firing, they looked back and saw two rows of dirt ejected from the ground.
+The rounds stopped only a meter from them.
 MCPL Alex said, “I don’t know how the .50 didn’t get hit.
 We laughed after that.
 You got to.”

 “We don’t know what happened.
 All we know is their firing stopped,” said MCPL Alex.
-The Canadian snipers also came under heavy mortar fire.
+The Canadian snipers were under constant mortar fire.
 MCPL “Warren” said, “They were bracketing us.
 We’d move and they’d adjust fire.
 Eventually they either ran out of rounds or they just gave up.
 I don’t know.
 You could hear the fins rotating as they came in.
 It’s a sound I’ll never forget.”

-There are undoubtedly some al-Qaeda who will never forget the sound of a Canadian sniping rifle echoing over the Shah-i-Kot valley, as well.
+Chances are, there are a few al-Qaeda guys who also won’t forget the sound of a Canadian sniper rifle reverberating across the Shah-i-Kot valley.

 Interview With A Sniper

-Alex and the five other 3 PPCLI snipers deployed to Afghanistan with their unit.
-After initial duty at Kandahar on observation posts and some work with Northern Alliance troops, both of the three-man 3 PPCLI sniper teams were attached to the 3rd Brigade (Rakkasans), 101st Airborne Division.
-Alex and his team were with C Co, 2d Bn, 3rd Bde of the 101st (he proudly showed me his Rakkasans challenge coin).
-Alex was the “shooter,” or No. 1, armed with a McMillan Brothers .50 caliber.
-Three U.S. Special Forces shooters, known only by their first names, joined them for Operation Anaconda.
-The solitary shooter armed with a Remington 700 (M24) and backed up by two team members armed with M4 carbines, he also laid down effective fire on long-range targets.
+Six snipers, including Alex, from 3 PPCLI were sent to Afghanistan.
+In Kandahar, they were assigned to observation posts and were on duty with Northern Alliance troops.
+Following that the two three-man sniper teams were attached to the 3rd Brigade (Rakkasans), 101st Airborne Division.
+The snipers were with C Co, 2d Bn, 3rd Bde of the 101st.
+Alex still proudly shows his Rakkasans challenge coin.
+Alex, known as the “shooter,” or No. 1 had a McMillan Brothers .50 caliber.
+The three US Special Forces shooters teamed up with them for Operation Anaconda.
+The solitary shooter, who was supported by his two colleagues armed with M4 carbines, also had a Remington 700 (M24), and he was very effective on long-range targets.

-On 2 March they deployed at first light via CH-47 Chinook.
-Unlike some other units, they took no ground-fire on the way in.
-However, 15 minutes after landing on the cold LZ they were in contact, receiving small-arms fire from enemy forces.
-They moved to a position looking toward the Whale, east of the village of Sherkankel.
-Alex told SOF, “I said to Joe, one of the SF snipers, ‘shouldn’t we put a gun up here?’
+The troops were deployed on the 2 March on a CH-47 Chinook.
+Luckily, they were able to avoid ground-fire while in transit, unlike other units.
+But that didn’t last long.
+Fifteen minutes after landing on the cold LZ they came under enemy fire.
+The troops moved towards the Whale’s Back, east of the village, Sherkankel.
+In his interview, Alex said, “I said to Joe, one of the SF snipers, ‘shouldn’t we put a gun up here?’
 He told us ‘Let these guys, they’re regular infantry, just let them do their thing, if the shit hits the fan, we’ll sort it out.’
 Next thing you know it happened, and we started moving to high ground.
 We were carrying C-8s, Brownings — the Americans had M4s — and I had the .50 on my back in a drag bag.
 My spotter had a C-7 with M203 grenade launcher and the radio.”
-Alex and his team set up a firing position and began supporting C Company.
+That’s when the sniper team sprung into action and found a firing position to support C Company.